MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/manage/manage-messages.md

 2. Choose the **Mark as unread** (envelope) icon at the top of the message.

-### Mark a message as unread in the old admin center
+### Use the old admin center to mark a message as unread

+::: moniker-end

 1. Click on the message to open it.

 2. Select **More** \> **Mark as unread**.